gorisanson/quoridor-ai/README.md

 - Victor Massagué Respall, Joseph Alexander Brown and Hamma Aslam. *[Monte Carlo Tree Search for Quoridor](https://www.researchgate.net/publication/327679826_Monte_Carlo_Tree_Search_for_Quoridor)*.
 2018. - This paper led me to apply Monte Carlo tree search on my agent.
 Although I couldn't find the source code or the AI agent on this paper, just to know the viability in advance was very encouraging to me.

 - [Daniel Borowski's Quoridor AI](https://danielborowski.github.io/site/quoridor-ai/display.html) - It's hard for me to figure out his AI algorithm from his source code.
-But I found [his comment on reddit](https://www.reddit.com/r/learnprogramming/comments/461woc/cminimax_implementation_for_quoridor/d01yo1m?utm_source=share&utm_medium=web2x) which says "I "sort of" implemented minimax with a depth of ~2 (hehe)."
+But I could found [his comment on reddit](https://www.reddit.com/r/learnprogramming/comments/461woc/cminimax_implementation_for_quoridor/d01yo1m?utm_source=share&utm_medium=web2x) which says "I "sort of" implemented minimax with a depth of ~2 (hehe)."

 - [Martijn van Steenbergen's SmartBrain 4](https://github.com/MedeaMelana/quoridorai) - This agent uses negamax of depth 4 with some heuristics (In his implementation, there are also SmartBrain 1, SmartBrain 2 and SmartBrain 3 each of which uses negamax of depth 1, 2 and 3.
 But, obviously, SmartBrain 4 is the strongest.)